UEA ENV Climatic Research Unit Climate Data Pressure & Circulation Indices

 8 AN 18 N 28 CN

-In order to apply the scheme to Southern Hemisphere locations the equations relating to latitude were modified, a manuscript detailing this is in preparation.
+In order to apply the scheme to Southern Hemisphere locations the equations relating to latitude were modified (see Jones et al. 2016) and they were applied to gridded MSLP data (see map below).

 The series from 1871 to the present day (updated daily - NCEP has an approximately 6-day lag) is given here.